ZGIS/smart-csw-ingester/publish-notes.md

 ### sbt-site

-Don't use `publishSite` from sbt-site, but the `ghpagesPushSite` from sbt-ghpages
+- Don't use `publishSite` from sbt-site, but the `ghpagesPushSite` from sbt-ghpages.
+- sbt-site in version 0.8.1 seems to come pre-packaged with `activator` and gets evicted from the newer version declared in `plugins.sbt`

+- preps
 ```scala
 sbt makeSite
 sbt previewSite